ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part02.md

 #### Pis | Ubuntu Server 22.04.4 LTS
 - Update all packages to the latest on each Pi with `sudo apt update -y && sudo apt upgrade -y` then go and make coffee
+- Install `sudo apt install nfs-common -y` for each Pi

 #### Kubectl | Your machine
 - Kubectl docs [here](https://kubernetes.io/docs/reference/kubectl/)